Skip to content

 Estimated Monthly Rent by Location & Size

-Variables: Premium neighborhoods (Thousand Oaks) rent 10–15% higher.
+Variables: Premium neighborhoods (Thousand Oaks) rent 10 to 15% higher.
 Parking availability affects rent.
-Furnished units command 20–30% premium.
+Furnished units command 20 to 30% premium.

 • Initial Investment: $120,000